pbrisbin/pbrisbin.com/_posts/2014-03-30-applicative_functors.md

 ## Functions in a Box

 To say that a functor is "applicative", we mean that the contained value *can be applied*.
-This is just another way of saying it's a function.
+In other words, it's a function.

 An applicative functor is any container-like type which offers a way to transform a *contained* function into one that can operate on contained values.